 Address: 2218 ON-60, Huntsville, Ontario

-6 Blue Water Acres
+10. Blue Water Acres Resort

-Another of Huntsville's popular traditional lakeside family resorts, Blue Water Acres is located on the lovely Lake of Bays, one of Muskoka's largest lakes and one that offers endless boating and water sports fun.
+Another of Huntsville's popular traditional lakeside family resorts, the 3-star Blue Water Acres Resort is located on the lovely Lake of Bays, one of Muskoka's largest lakes and one that offers endless boating and water sports fun.
 Open year-round, summer fun includes access to a private beach and swimming pool, tennis court, fishing, and a games room.

 Cottage-style accommodation options consist of stand-alone cabins huddled around the waterfront.
 Sleeping from two- to six guests comfortably, these quaint cottages come with full kitchens, spacious bathrooms, authentic wood-burning fireplaces, and large private decks.

 Address: 1052 Rat Bay Road, Huntsville, Ontario

-7 Cedar Grove Lodge
+11. Cedar Grove Lodge

 Located on the shores of Peninsula Lake, all-season Cedar Grove Lodge prides itself on its cozy, rustic log cabins and fun, family atmosphere.
-Located between Algonquin Provincial Park and Huntsville, the lodge offers no shortage of great things to see and do, from exploring the beautiful natural surroundings to enjoying the shopping, dining, and entertainment available in town.
+Located between Algonquin Provincial Park and Huntsville, the lodge offers no shortage of great things to do, from exploring the beautiful natural surroundings to enjoying the shopping, dining, and entertainment available in town.

 Accommodations consist of 19 stand-alone cottages spread out across the property's expansive shoreline, each with its own stone fireplace and lake views.
 Guests can choose from well-appointed one-bedroom cottages all the way up to larger three-bedroom deluxe versions, with heated slate flooring in the bathrooms.